+1United States

 The +1 prefix belongs to United States.
 If you got a call or text from a number starting with +1 (calling code 1), it came from United States.
+You can also call United States from your web browser with TwinPhone — no app and no SIM.

 Code